 “We call this banner blindness — people won’t see ads at all,” said Nielsen.
 “Ads might as well not exist as far as users are concerned, except for search ads.”
 The number of web users that so much as glance at banner ads, he added, is too small to even quantify.

-One of the “rules” of old-school advertising is this:
+One of the “rules” of old-school advertising that is true today is this:

 However, for a brief and shining moment when the web was new, sucky ads DID work.
 The reason?
 They were a novelty!
 People would click because they had never SEEN one of these before!
 Then, the banner ads got annoying.

 The rise of these obnoxious banner ads was a clear signal to the end of the golden era when people would click on a banner ad because it was new.
-(By the way, we’re in the same “era” when it comes to online video.
-Sucky online video ads are “working” right now because they’re a novelty.
-This too shall pass!)
+History repeated itself in 2008 with online videos.
+Sucky online video ads worked for a while because they’re a novelty.

 We’re now squarely in the era where people are viewing ads online in the same manner as they view ads on any other medium.
 When they suck, people ignore them.
 When they don’t suck, people click.